pm-white/randomize-traits/README.md

 # randomize-traits

-Microservice A for CS 361
+Microservice A for CS 361.

+## Set up
+1. Clone the repo
+2. `cd` into the project folder
+3. Run `npm install` to install the dependencies

+## How to use
+Start the service by running `node randomizeTraitsService.js`

 ## A. How to programmatically request data